Cinema's Elusive Musical Poet

 John Frankenheimer next turned his sights to directing SEVEN DAYS IN MAY, a political thriller concerning the attempted overthrow of the United States government by a covert military coup.
 With a screen play by Rod Serling, and a powerhouse cast of actors that included Burt Lancaster, Kirk Douglas, Fredric March, and Ava Gardner, Frankenheimer asked Amram once more to compose the music.
 The score was written and recorded, but executive producer Edward Lewis disliked the music, and replaced Amram with Jerry Goldsmith who wrote a brief fifteen minute track utilizing percussion and piano.
 David Amram’s score was forever lost, while not even the composer has any memory or physical remnant of its content.

 The Boston Globe once referred to David Amram as “The Renaissance man of American music.”
-Composer John Williams wrote that “I have always regarded David Amram as one of the greatest composers of the twentieth century, and I don’t just mean for the cinema.”
+Critic John Williams wrote that “I have always regarded David Amram as one of the greatest composers of the twentieth century, and I don’t just mean for the cinema.”
 Now, thankfully, his music is receiving the exposure that it so rightly deserves.
 At age eighty six, David Amram continues to compose and perform all over the world.